xsdk-project/HandsOnLessons/contribution_guide.md

 To get all the tools on my Mac (gem, bundle, jekyll), I used homebrew.

+Detailed instructions on setting up GitHub pages locally can be found [here](https://github.com/xsdk-project/HandsOnLessons/edit/master/how_to_preview_locally.md).

 ## Including Math Equations

 I am not sure I have found the easiest solution here.
 I have read that MathJax may be